fixm-ccb/fixm-user-manual-4.3.0/docs/strategic-docs/strategy.md

 This chapter lists a number of strategic requirements for `FIXM` with regards to the alignment and connection with other ATM standard developments.

-#### 2.4.1	AIXM, WXXM and FIXM
+#### 2.4.1	AIXM, IWXXM and FIXM

 The AIXM (Aeronautical Information Exchange Model) is designed to enable the management and distribution of AIS (Aeronautical Information Services) data in digital format.
 More information about this data exchange model can be found in the website www.AIXM.aero.
-The WXXM (Weather Information Exchange Model) is designed to enable a platform independent, harmonized and interoperable meteorological information exchange covering all the needs of the air transport industry.
+The IWXXM (ICAO Weather Information Exchange Model) is designed for the operational exchange of meteorological information for aviation.
 More information about this data exchange model can be found in the website https://community.wmo.int/en/activity-areas/wis/iwxxm.

 `FIXM` (Flight Information Exchange Model) is designed to enable the interoperability of flight and flow information at a global level.

-`FIXM` may overlap in scope with the AIM and MET domains. `FIXM` shall therefore be able to reference AIXM and WXXM when deemed relevant, and shall not redefine their content items.
+`FIXM` may overlap in scope with the AIM and MET domains. `FIXM` shall therefore be able to reference AIXM and IWXXM when deemed relevant, and shall not redefine their content items.

-`FIXM` shall rely, as much as possible, on the same foundations as AIXM and WXXM, in order to allow greater interoperability between different ATM data domains.
+`FIXM` shall rely, as much as possible, on the same foundations as AIXM and IWXXM, in order to allow greater interoperability between different ATM data domains.
 These common foundations may include:
 - Standards from the ISO 19100 series;
 - OGC standards and best practices.